oiraqi/paradigms/P2-Integration/homework/README.md

 2. Take screenshots of the remote system
 3. Reboot the remote system

-Based on the background acquired in Part I, *design* and *develop* a suitable solution for this problem.
+Based on the background acquired in P1, *design* and *develop* a suitable solution for this problem.

 ## Deliverables
 One zip file containing: